opensourcestories/opensourcestories.org/content/stories/2021/russell-keith-magee.md

 He was the first person I've met that I've been working with at that point for two and a half, three years, and started a beautiful friendship, and then met the rest of the team over the course of the next two days of the conference.

-**Julia Ferraioli**: Was it weird, meeting people in person after interacting with them online for so long?
+**julia ferraioli**: Was it weird, meeting people in person after interacting with them online for so long?

 **Russell Keith-Magee**: Very weird.
 And I guess that was kind of my first real exposure to the idea that the person you are on the internet is not the person you are in person?
 Or it isn't necessarily.
 I think the conference hotel that we were at, had this sort of weird little social room, which is set up with the HiFi lounge, and all kinds of weird stuff in there.